Darkfrobozz/stainless_testing/README.md

 ## Tutorial

-We are now going to introduce you to the basics of Stainless.
-If you do not find this tutorial satisfactory, or if it does not suit your needs, other resources are available online.
+Now, let's introduce the basics of Stainless.
+If this tutorial does not fully meet your needs, additional resources are available online.
-A basic tutorial on stainless can be found on [Stainless documentation website](https://epfl-lara.github.io/stainless/tutorial.html).
-Some additional resources can be found on the [official repository page](https://github.com/epfl-lara/stainless/#further-documentation-and-learning-materials).
+- A basic tutorial can be found on [Stainless documentation website](https://epfl-lara.github.io/stainless/tutorial.html).
+- More documentation and material are available on the [official repository page](https://github.com/epfl-lara/stainless/#further-documentation-and-learning-materials).
-If you are looking for concrete verified examples, [here](https://github.com/epfl-lara/stainless/blob/main/frontends/benchmarks/verification/valid/) are some verified examples used as benchmarks for Stainless.
-For more involved examples, you can check out [Bolts](https://github.com/epfl-lara/bolts), a repository featuring case studies of verified programs using Stainless.
+- If you are looking for concrete verified examples, you can find a collection of benchmark programs [here](https://github.com/epfl-lara/stainless/blob/main/frontends/benchmarks/verification/valid/).
+- For more advanced case studies of verified programs using Stainless, check out the [Bolts repository](https://github.com/epfl-lara/bolts).

-In order to follow the tutorial, start by cloning this repository.
+To follow this tutorial, start by cloning this repository.

-### Preconditions and postconditions
+### Preconditions and Postconditions

- As mentioned earlier, Stainless accepts Scala programs as input.
-Properties that the user wants to verify are expressed as annotations in the code.
-Note that these annotations will be converted to runtime assertions when executed.
-Hence, annotated programs can still be compiled and run as regular Scala programs.
+ As mentioned earlier, Stainless takes Scala programs as input.
+Properties that you want to verify are expressed as **annotations** in the code.
+These annotations are converted into runtime assertions when the program is executed, meaning that annotated programs can still be compiled and run like regular Scala programs.
  Let's see how this works with a simple example.
 Open the file [`Tutorial.scala`](src/main/scala/Tutorial.scala) under `src/main/scala`.
 We start by defining a function that computes the square of an integer.

 ```scala
 def square(x: BigInt): BigInt = {